moloney/cmap/README.rst

     $ cmap base.nii param_map.nii -d 0.01,0.5

-Values below the minimum will be made transparent by default so that you can see the base image.
 Another common case is supplying a mask so that the parameter overlay will only be visible within a certain region of interest.

 ::